schl3ck/ios-scriptable-types/README.md

 }
 ```

-Then open up VS Code or any other IDE of your choice and it _should_ pick up the decleration file and provide code completion for you.
+Then open up VS Code or any other IDE of your choice and it _should_ pick up the declaration file and provide code completion for you.

-There is also a `globals.eslint.json` in the `dist` directory which contains all globals defined by Scriptable plus `await` as ESLint doesn't accept it in the top level scope.
+There is also a `globals.eslint.json` in the `dist` directory which contains all globals defined by Scriptable plus `await` because ESLint doesn't accept it in the top level scope.
 Just copy and paste them in your `.eslintrc` in the `globals` object.